November 6, 2023

 What is an LLC?

-Before you can decide which state to incorporate your LLC in, you first need to understand what LLCs are.
-In short, an LLC (limited liability company) is a simple business structure that acts as a separate entity from the individual member or members.
+An LLC (limited liability company) is a simple business structure that acts as a separate entity from the individual member or members.

-Without an LLC, there is no clear line between you and your company.
 If someone has a claim against you, they'll sue you on a personal level rather than suing the business.
 While lawsuits are never fun, it's much better to deal with a lawsuit against your business than one against you as an individual.

 If you're thinking of incorporating in the US, the main alternative to an LLC is a C-Corp.
 Unlike LLCs, C-Corps have to pay corporate taxes on profits, and they're also subject to additional regulatory requirements.
 However, C-Corps can issue equity, which makes them ideal for founders who want to get funding from outside investors.